Hamilton, Ontario | April 7–9, 2026

 FAQs

-Is the SEMM Forum Conference right for me?
+Is the SEMM Conference right for me?

 Are you involved in attracting, recruiting, or engaging students in their post-secondary experience in Canada?
-If the answer is yes, then the SEMM Forum Conference is right for you.
+If the answer is yes, then the SEMM Conference is right for you.
 This includes strategic enrolment leaders, marketers, recruiters, registrars, senior administration, deans, student services and other professionals.
-Check out the “Who Should Attend?” section here.
+Check out the Who Should Attend? section here.

 What's the benefit of a program focused on Canadian practices?

 We’re Canadian, eh?
 SEM is very different in other countries.
 We believe that when professionals learn from peers at other institutions who have similar goals, students, systems and constraints and share Canadian-made solutions across silos, organizational goals can be achieved, and students benefit as a result.
-The SEMM Forum provides an opportunity for everyone on campus to have a positive and sustainable impact on the institutional outcomes that support student success.
+The SEMM Conference provides an opportunity for everyone on campus to have a positive and sustainable impact on the institutional outcomes that support student success.

 Is this conference entirely in-person, virtual or hybrid?